- Current students

 If you are already working with computers but don't have a formal qualification, or you have a degree in a different discipline and want to move into the IT sector, our specially tailored course structure can help you accomplish your goals.
-The Graduate Diploma in Computing aims to equip you with substantial problem-solving skills in an area of your interest.
+The Graduate Diploma in Computing aims to equip you with substantial problem solving skills in an IT area of your interest.

-- Practise your skills on cutting-edge computer technology
+- Practise your skills on leading computer technology

 - Highly qualified professionals as your lecturers.

 - Small classes that ensure plenty of one-on-one time.

-- Individual support: new students will be enrolled by the Programme Leader for an approved programme of study and given their timetables individually.
+- Individualised support: new students are enrolled by the Programme Leader for an approved programme of study developed to each individual.

 The Graduate Diploma in Computing is highly flexible.
 Depending on the career pathway you’re interested in, you can choose to specialise in different areas.

 This pathway prepares graduates from technical backgrounds to work in the cyber security field - a particularly challenging and interesting area for study and work.
 Many of the courses are hands-on and include malware analysis and other hot topics.

 This pathway helps graduates from all IT backgrounds to prepare for management roles.
-It also enables arts and business graduates to learn additional IT skills, to make you more attractive to future employers or to enable you to run your own business.
+It also enables arts and business graduates to learn additional IT skills, making you more attractive to future employers and to enable you to run your own business.